ApphereInc/Apphere-iOS-Dev-2.0/README.md

 ## Tony Todo

-* Fix misspelling on "Judy’s On Cherry" in Estimote cloud (DONE)
-* Fix notifications for Derek, force prompt for location if needed
-* Show error alert when hasBeacon is true but cannot be found on cloud
+* Use business IDs to assign beacons, not names
+* Show promotion view when notification tapped

 ### Transition
 * Slide tab bar out of way on present and slide back on dismiss, like app store